simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-cybersecurity-in-the-education-industry/index.en.md

 ### Use Encryption and Secure Data Storage

 Encrypt sensitive data both at rest and in transit, using industry-standard encryption protocols.
-Additionally, utilize secure storage solutions for student data, such as encrypted databases or cloud-based storage services with robust security features.
+Additionally, use secure storage solutions for student data, such as encrypted databases or cloud-based storage services with robust security features.

 ### Regularly Update and Patch Systems